pswazinna/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities included:

-  * Execution & Evaluation of Deep Learning experiments with Python, TensorFlow & Keras
+  * Execution & evaluation of Deep Learning experiments with Python, TensorFlow & Keras
-  * Implementation & Testing of hierarchical classifiers based on convolutional neural networks for Medical Image Classification
+  * Implementation & testing of hierarchical classifiers based on Convolutional Neural Networks for Medical Image Classification
-  * Test of new bottleneck methods to reduce the amount of parameters needed in models
+  * Test of new Bottleneck methods to reduce the amount of parameters needed in models
   * Evaluation of recently published research results in the area of Deep Anomaly Detection
   """